Berlin Religious Studies School Trips & Tours

 Berlin River Cruise

-Here, your pupils will see how East and West Berlin were divided for 28 years.
-The Bernauerstrasse Memorial allows pupils to see remains of the Berlin Wall as well as an exhibition on Berlin during the Cold War.
+Here, your group will see how East and West Berlin were divided for 28 years.
+The Bernauerstrasse Memorial allows students to see remains of the Berlin Wall as well as an exhibition on Berlin during the Cold War.
 The East Side Gallery is the longest surviving stretch of the wall and is nearly 1.5km long – and includes the work of various artists and political cartoonists.

 - Ice Skating